vloschiavo/powerwall2/README.md

 C) Export the Powerwall public certificate and add it to the local machine's trusted certificate list.

-I recommend option 3 above.
+I recommend option C above.
 Here's what worked for me:

 Step 1: DNS
 Enable DNS on your local network for one of the following DNS names in the certificate under the "Certificate Subject Alt Name".
-On my gateway the names are: teg powerwall powerpack
+On my gateway the names are:

+teg

+powerwall

+powerpack

 You can add this to your local DNS server or /etc/hosts file or other DNS name resolution service.
 For /etc/hosts add an entry that lools like this if your powerwall gateway's IP was 192.168.99.99: